APA.org.......APA Style.......APA Services.......Divisions

 Ryan Flinn, PhD, University of North Dakota

-We are particularly interested in receiving proposals and posters from early career psychologists (ECPs) which is an individual who has received their doctoral degree in psychology within the past 10 years.
-We welcome and encourage ECPs across all divisions to come showcase their diverse interests and accomplishments.
-Additionally, we are interested in topics that align with CECP priorities which includes but not limited to career pathways, leadership training, professional development, anti-racism work as well as equity, diversity, and inclusion efforts in research, teaching, and/or practice.
+We are accepting proposals for skill-building sessions, symposia, critical conversations, and poster presentations.
+We are particularly interested in receiving proposals and posters from early career psychologists (ECPs), which are individuals who have received their doctoral degree in psychology within the past 10 years.
+Furthermore, we are interested in topics that align with CECP priorities which include the following but is not limited to: career pathways, leadership training, early career professional development, anti-racism work, equity, diversity, and inclusion efforts in research, teaching, and/or practice.

 Accepting: Critical Conversations, Posters, Skill-Building, and Symposia Sessions